 In addition to gaining a deeper understanding of the specific legal issues that are created by a number of particularly important applications of robotics and autonomous agent technology, students will also acquire a generic understanding of the types of problems that are raised by autonomous technologies for the theory of regulation.
 They will gain an understanding of the limits of regulation by law and the ability to evaluate comparatively other modes of regulation for a given problem.

-- International and European Media Law (20 credits)
+International and European Law of the Media (20 credits)

 This course will examine the impact of International and European law on, firstly, the structure of media markets and, secondly, the content of media services.
 The course will start with a discussion of the nature of the media, the media 'value chain', and the relationship between media freedom, freedom of expression and other human rights.
 It will examine the various international organisations competent in the media field and the regulatory strategies that are being adopted to deal with media convergence and globalisation.
 In relation to structural matters, consideration will be given to consolidation of media ownership and state funding of the media, in particular public service broadcasting.
 In relation to content controls, the course will examine attempts to create a more equitable flow of media content and concerns over 'media imperialism', the regulatory problems posed by pornography and hate speech and the balance to be struck between freedom of the media and privacy.

 Students will attain a good understanding of the interplay between domestic and international law in this field, as well as the role of soft law and self or private regulation.
 They will be encouraged to think about the future role of law and regulation in a rapidly changing media environment.

 Information: Control and Power (20 credits)